Health Policy and Leadership — Dr.P.H.

 Prepares students for professional distinction in their careers through participation in a seminar series, resume preparation, self-assessments, and other activities.
 Serves as an orientation to either the 800-hour practicum series (HADM 724) or the applied project-based course (HADM 594).

-Matches students with health or social service, health policy, and social justice agencies and coalitions to provide in-depth knowledge of agenda setting, power analysis, legislative research, and legislative advocacy in relation to specific health issues.
-Emphasizes the impact of the political process.
-Develops skills associated with community organizing and civic engagement for policy advocacy and communicating effectively using traditional and innovative strategies, including but not limited to mass and social media.
-Focuses on oral and written communication, such as policy briefs and op-eds.
+Matches students with public health–related agencies or coalitions to gain in-depth knowledge of agenda setting, power analysis, legislative research, and legislative advocacy in relation to specific health issues.
+Explains the impact of the political process and develops skills associated with community organizing and civic engagement for policy advocacy and communicating effectively using traditional and innovative strategies, including but not limited to mass and social media.

 HADM 685.
 Preliminary Research Experience.
 3 Units.